igor zabel award for culture and theory 2022

 2022 GRANT RECIPIENTS

-Oksana Briukhovetska, artist, curator, and art writer (Kyiv / Michigan, USA) for her outstanding contribution to the artistic and activist life in Ukraine and beyond; her work triggers processes of democratization under the most demanding circumstances and raises feminist awareness.
+The jury has awarded Oksana Briukhovetska the 2022 Igor Zabel Award Grant for her outstanding contribution to the artistic and activist life in Ukraine and beyond.
+Informed by a variety of research, curatorial, artistic, and activist methods, her work brings polyphonic voices together, triggers processes of democratization under the most demanding circumstances, and raises feminist awareness.

-Alina Șerban, art historian, art writer, curator, and editor (Bucharest) in recognition of her exceptional research and ability to create self-managed organizations and platforms that bring together Central and Eastern European researchers and cultural workers.
+The jury has awarded Alina Șerban the 2022 Igor Zabel Award Grant in recognition of her exceptional research and ability to create self-managed organizations and platforms that bring together Central and Eastern European researchers and cultural workers, and develop new transnational and transcultural perspectives and terminologies for issues that have previously been underdeveloped or marginalized.

 photo: Dan Vezentan / New Folder Studio